-Sawtooth Lake is a 8 mile out and back trail located near Dillon, Montana that features beautiful wild flowers and is rated as moderate.
+Sawtooth Lake is a 6 mile moderately trafficked out and back trail located near Dillon, Montana that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until September.

 Trail to the top is actually only 7 miles out and back.
 There are some other paths once you reach the mountain lake, but that is where the main trail ends.